open-telemetry/oteps/text/0250-Composite_Samplers.md

 - `SpanKind`
 - list of pairs (`Predicate`, `ConsistentProbabilitySampler`)

-For calculating the rejection THRESHOLD, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the `Span` as the argument.
+For calculating the rejection THRESHOLD, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the same arguments as received.
 If a call returns `true`, the result is as returned by `GetThreshold` called on the corresponding `ConsistentProbabilitySampler`.
 If the `SpanKind` does not match, or none of the calls to `SpanMatches` yield `true`, the result is obtained by calling `GetThreshold` on `ConsistentAlwaysOffSampler`.

 ### ConsistentAnyOf

 `ConsistentAnyOf` is a composite sampler which takes a non-empty list of ConsistentProbabilitySamplers (delegates) as the argument.
 The intention is to make a positive sampling decision if __any of__ the delegates would make a positive decision.

-Upon invocation of its `GetThreshold` method, it MUST go through the whole list and invoke `GetTheshold` method on each delegate sampler, passing the same arguments as received.
+Upon invocation of its `GetThreshold` function, it MUST go through the whole list and invoke `GetTheshold` function on each delegate sampler, passing the same arguments as received.

 `ConsistentAnyOf` sampler MUST return a THRESHOLD which is constructed as follows: